amr-abdelhamid/refbook/manuscript/1-BeforeYouStart.md

 Before you start, this is a final step in preparing a healthy refactoring environment: to agree on this set of ground rules.
 These ground rules are necessary to alleviate some of the issues discussed earlier in the ['Why refactoring fails?'](#whyrefactoringfails) section:

-A> Rule 1.
-Refactorings are committed daily on the development mainline, not a dedicated branch.
+A> *Rule 1: Refactorings are committed daily on the development mainline, not a dedicated branch.*

-Maintaining two branches of code is a nightmare.
+A> Maintaining two branches of code is a nightmare.
 Development teams cannot sustain manually integrating and merging features, fixes, and patches from one branch to the other, especially after applying profound refactorings in one of them.

-This is why I deliberately advice teams to integrate refactorings on their mainline of development not on a dedicated branch.
+A> This is why I deliberately advice teams to integrate refactorings on their mainline of development not on a dedicated branch.
 This is not easy, but it is possible.

-A> Rule 2.
-Timebox an agreed upon percentage of the development effort to refactoring.
+A> *Rule 2: Timebox an agreed upon percentage of the development effort to refactoring.*

-Agree on this in advance.
+A> Agree on this in advance.
 Negotiate this with senior management if necessary.
 Let refactoring be a development habit rather than an unpleasant mandatory task to do.

-A> Rule 3.
-Refactoring effort and outcome should be visible to everybody, including management.
+A> *Rule 3: Refactoring effort and outcome should be visible to everybody, including management.*

-This is crucial to keep the momentum and maintain the sponsorship of refactoring as an expensive activity, especially when refactoring old systems with tons of technical debt.
+A> This is crucial to keep the momentum and maintain the sponsorship of refactoring as an expensive activity, especially when refactoring old systems with tons of technical debt.

-A> Rule 4.
-Any change **must** be reviewed.
+A> *Rule 4: Any change **must** be reviewed.*

-Review can take place either by pair programming the change, mob programming the change, or peer reviewing it later on.
+A> Review can take place either by pair programming the change, mob programming the change, or peer reviewing it later on.

-A> Rule 5.
-Large refactorings are not allowed throughout the roadmap.
+A> *Rule 5: Large refactorings are not allowed throughout the roadmap.*

-Example large refactorings is to introduce an architectural enhancement which may require changes in many places in code.
+A> Example large refactorings is to introduce an architectural enhancement which may require changes in many places in code.
 These refactorings need special care and must be handled differently.

-These are two rules of thumb to detect whether or not a refactoring is large:
+A> These are two rules of thumb to detect whether or not a refactoring is large:
+A>
-  * Think a lot before you start working on it
+A> * Think a lot before you start working on it
-  * Take more than 10-30 minutes to get things running
+A> * Take more than 10-30 minutes to get things running